adelegard/ui_changed/README.md

   <<: *defaults
 ```

 Ui_Changed uses ImageMagick under the covers.
-Install it via [HomeBrew][homebrew] seems to be the easiest:
+Installing it via [HomeBrew][homebrew] seems to be the easiest:

     brew install imagemagick